 ANTH 164.
 Culture Change.
 Anthropological study of mechanisms and process of social and culture change; basic theories of ecological adaptation and cultural evolution; action chains and cultural patterns; technological innovation, migration, acculturation, cultural dissonance, conflict, and cultural revitalization; analysis of case studies emphasizing contemporary conditions and problems; rapid technological innovation, population control, immigration and acculturation, social diversification, ethnic conflict.
-Prerequisite: ANTH 002; ANTH 140 or ANTH 141 recommended.
-3 units.
+Prerequisite: ANTH 2; ANTH 140 or ANTH 141 recommended.
+Units: 3.0.

 ANTH 165.
 Applied Anthropology.
 Provides tools for exploring the application of an anthropological paradigm to various aspects of culture change and conflict.
 Content is organized into a series of critical topical areas such as modernization, economic development, human services, and urbanization.
-3 units.
+Units: 3.0.

 ANTH 166.
 Rise of Religious Cults.
-Examination of cult movements, involving comparisons of the ideals, objectives and symbolic processes common to ecstatic religious movements throughout the world - from Melanesian cargo cults to the Peoples' Temple.
+Examination of cult movements, involving comparisons of the ideals, objectives and symbolic processes common to ecstatic religious movements throughout the world -- from Melanesian cargo cults to the Peoples' Temple.
 Anthropological perspectives are used to examine religious cults as conscious attempts to perpetuate traditional values and social goals or to radically change the status quo; millenarian movements, crisis cults, nature communes, exotic religious importations, and cult characteristics of modern secular movements.
-3 units.
+Units: 3.0.

 ANTH 167.
 Religion and Culture.
 Examines ethnographic perspectives on the character and intersections of religion, ritual, and culture.
 Surveys the thought of "classical" social theorists (e.g., Durkheim, Tylor, Weber, and Evans-Pritchard), and concentrates on central topics in the anthropology of religion.
 Including the political nature of embodiment and trance, religion and nationalism, the significance of language and performance, the gendered character of many religious phenomena, and science and religion as competing epistemologies.
-Prerequisite: ANTH 002.
-3 units.
+Prerequisite: ANTH 2.
+Units: 3.0.

 ANTH 168.
 Folklore in Anthropological Perspective.
 Anthropological contributions to the study of folklore; survey of oral literature and other folklore forms, such as myth, folktale, legend, proverb, riddle, and games, in their social contexts; folklore as "autobiographical ethnography," folklore in everyday life, survey and comparison of folklore traditions in several culture areas.
-3 units.
+Units: 3.0.

 ANTH 170.
 The Religious Landscape of the Sacramento Valley.
 Introduction to the field study of religious communities.
 Addresses the nature of religious pluralism in the U.S. today.
 The practice and belief systems of at least five different religious communities will be studied each semester.
-Students are required to do an indepth term project based on research in one or more religious communities.
-Cross-listed as HRS 170; only one may be counted for credit.
-3 units.
+Students are required to do an in-depth term project based on research in one or more religious communities.
+Cross-listed: HRS 170; only one may be counted for credit.
+Units: 3.0.